-In 1977, Dr. Gary Gitnick founded the Fulfillment Fund to help support the dreams of youth in need.
-Little did he know that over the course of more than 40 years, his creation would empower tens of thousands of Los Angeles students.
+In 1977, Dr. and Mrs. Gary Gitnick founded Fulfillment Fund to help support the dreams of youth in need.
+Little did they know that over the course of more than 44 years, their creation would empower tens of thousands of Los Angeles students.

 The Earliest Years

 The story of Fulfillment Fund begins much earlier than its founding years, when Dr. Gitnick was a young boy growing up in a low-income community in Omaha, Nebraska.
 He did not like school or studying, but he also did not love his neighborhood.
 Very few of his peers had ambitions for getting out or going to college, despite how smart they were.
 “There was a lot of violence,” Dr. Gitnick shared.
 “You could not walk down to the next block without worrying about getting roughed up.
 I knew that if I stayed, my life would go in a direction I did not want.
 It was then that I decided that I had to do something to get out of there.
 And the answer for me was education.”

 He threw all of his energy into working hard in school, even though he admits he was not a “good student.”
 His perseverance paid off, and he earned the grades he needed to get into the University of Chicago and eventually, Johns Hopkins University.

 In college, his love of learning grew.
 Finances were tight, but thanks to scholarship funds, he was able to focus on school without worrying about how he was going to afford the next year.
 “I got an excellent education and it never cost me a nickel.
 I have always been very, very grateful for that,” said Dr. Gitnick.
 While continuing his education, he worked in the Department of Pathology, was the diener’s assistant in the morgue and helped with autopsies, and took photos of microscopic cells that were later used for teaching purposes.